citp/privacy-policy-historical/i/id/idf/idfpr.com.md

-> *The following text is extracted and transformed from the idfpr.com privacy policy that was archived on 2005-03-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050305032322id_/http%3A//www.idfpr.com/privacystatement.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the idfpr.com privacy policy that was archived on 2005-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051224011503id_/http%3A//www.idfpr.com/privacystatement.asp) for the most accurate reproduction.*

-# State of Illinois Department of Financial and Professional Regulation
+# State of Illinois | Department of Financial and Professional Regulation

+**IDFPR WEB SITE PRIVACY STATEMENT**

 Thank you for visiting the Web Site of the Illinois Department of Financial and Professional Regulation.
 IDFPR, as developer and manager of this web site, has taken several steps to safeguard the integrity of its communications and computing infrastructure, including but not limited to authentication, monitoring, auditing, and encryption.
 Security measures have been integrated into the design, implementation and day-to-day practices of the Department of Financial and Professional Regulation operating environment as part of its continuing commitment to risk management.
-This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via IDFPR supported web sites.
+This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via IDPR supported web sites.
 The information collected on this site depends on the services used and that which is revealed by the visitor.

 **Browsing by the General Public**